• Skip to primary navigation

 Which tawa is best for dosa?

-I highly recommend cast iron pan or a special non-stick dosa pan.
+I highly recommend a cast iron pan or a special non-stick dosa pan.
 Always keep the dosa tawa separate and only use it for dosa.
 If you use it for multiple things, it will spoil soon and may not work well for dosa.

 My dosa sticks to the pan.
 How to make dosa without it sticking?